LLM in Comparative and European Private Law

 This course deals with civil jurisdiction and enforcement of judgments, issues which have been central to recent developments within International Private Law.
 It will consider the provisions contained in EU instruments, focusing on the Brussels I bis Regulation but also looking at the Insolvency Regulation and Brussels II bis Regulation.
 The course will also examine proposals for reform of these instruments.
 In addition there will be consideration of appropriate Hague Private International Law Conventions, especially the Choice of Court Convention and the current work of the Hague Conference in the field of recognition and enforcement of judgments.

-- Reasoning with Precedent (20 credits)
+- Legal Decision Making (20 credits)

 - Trusts across the Common Law World (20 credits)